 - If the financial institution has not been provided withdrawal directions by year-end, they will generally process a lump-sum withdrawal for the minimum withdrawal amount in December and remit to the holder by cheque or electronic payment.

-- Except when withdrawing the minimum amount, financial institutions are required to withhold some percentage of the withdrawal for taxes and remit to the CRA.
-This withholding tax percentage depends on the size of the withdrawal, and RRIF holders can choose to withhold more (but not less) than the required withholding tax rate.
+- Except for amounts below the required minimum withdrawal, financial institutions are required to withhold some percentage of the withdrawal for taxes and remit to the CRA.
+The withholding tax percentage depends on the size of the withdrawal, and RRIF holders can choose to withhold more (but not less) than the required withholding tax rate.
 The withholding tax serves as a way to smooth out many RRIF holders’ taxes to prevent a large tax bill at year end.
 However, the withholding tax system is imperfect; holders of large RRIFs with little other income can end up withholding too much tax and receiving a large refund at year end.
 Holders of RRIFs who also have significant pension or employment income may be well served by withholding more than required to smooth out their tax payments.